pubnub/pubnub-design-patterns/_posts/2015-03-06-Flexible-History-Calls.md

 Pretty straightforward here:

-* Get the PubNub Javascript SDK
+* Get the PubNub Javascript SDK (must use 3.7.14 or newer as it has some bug fixes)
 * Get the pubnub_flex_history from this repo (CDN url provided via rawgit)
 * Add the method to your instantiated pubnub object

 {% highlight html %}

-<script src="//cdn.pubnub.com/pubnub-3.7.8.js"></script>
+<script src="//cdn.pubnub.com/pubnub-3.7.14.js"></script>
-<script src="//cdn.rawgit.com/scalabl3/pubnub-flex-history/v1.04/pubnub-flex-history-min.js"></script>
+<script src="//cdn.rawgit.com/scalabl3/pubnub-flex-history/v1.05/pubnub-flex-history-min.js"></script>

 <script>
   // Call Init first to create a PubNub instance, then add the wrapper method to that object